top of page

 Businesses pursuing cost leadership typically achieve lower costs through:

-• economies of scale
+• Economies of scale

-• efficient operations
+• Efficient operations

-• streamlined supply chains
+• Streamlined supply chains

-• cost control systems
+• Cost control systems

-• standardized products or services
+• Standardized products or services

+Companies such as Walmart and Ryanair exemplify cost leadership.
+They use operational efficiency and scale to maintain lower prices than competitors.
 Cost leadership works best in markets where customers are highly price-sensitive and where cost advantages can be maintained consistently over time.

 What is a Differentiation Strategy?

 A differentiation strategy focuses on offering unique value that customers perceive as superior to alternatives.
 Instead of competing primarily on price, the business competes on quality, innovation, brand, service, or expertise.
+Differentiation allows companies to charge premium prices because customers perceive their product or service as more valuable.

 Common sources of differentiation include:

-• brand positioning
+• Brand positioning

-• innovation
+• Innovation

-• specialized expertise
+• Specialized expertise

-• superior customer experience
+• Superior customer experience

-• proprietary processes
+• Proprietary processes

-• product design
+• Product design

-• service quality
+• Service quality

-Companies like Apple and Nike are often used as examples of differentiation strategies because they compete through innovation, brand strength, and perceived quality rather than lowest price.
+Companies like Apple and Nike are often cited as examples of differentiation strategies.
+They compete through innovation, brand strength, and perceived quality rather than the lowest price.
+Differentiation can also lead to stronger customer loyalty and lower price sensitivity because customers believe they are receiving unique value.

 Why Strategy Choice Matters for Competitive Advantage